 (b) on the assignment of a retail shop lease.

-[Section 6A inserted by No. 66 of 1998 s.
+[Section 6A inserted: No. 66 of 1998 s.
 5.]

 7. Rent based on turnover, provision for in lease is void in some cases

 (1) Without limiting subsection (2)(a), where a retail shop lease contains a provision to the effect that the rent is to be determined either in whole or in part by reference to the turnover of the business and —